Have you ever heard the phrase, “eat the frog first”?

 Having an established routine in place meant that I could deal with my shifting schedule much more easily.
 Even though I was stepping right into the unknown, I had a good handle on everything that I could control.
 Planning ahead made me feel so much less stressed, and actually cleared up enough mental space to make me feel genuinely excited.

-Mornings are the point in my day where I struggle the most, so the most important parts of my routine happen the night before.
-My bag is packed and by the door, my food is prepped, and everything I’m wearing is laid out such that all I have to do is go down the line and put everything on.
+Despite the fact that mornings are when a good portion of the population feel most productive, mornings are the point in my day where I struggle the most.
+So the most important parts of my routine happen the night before; my bag is packed and by the door, my food is prepped, and everything I’m wearing is laid out such that all I have to do is go down the line and put everything on.
 No stress, and no thought necessary.

 Shake Out Your Thoughts